thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 - The specific issue(s) will need to be articulated, so it is clear what needs to be discussed.
-- Other Maintainers of OCaml Projects will be asked for their views.
+- Other Maintainers of Rocq Projects will be asked for their views.
-- If the discussion still cannot be resolved, the Owner (or their Delegate) will act as arbitrator.
+- If the discussion still cannot be resolved, the Owner (or their Delegates) will act as arbitrator.

 During the above, it is expected that all people will be reasonable and be